Dasharo/docs/docs/variants/supermicro_x11_lga1151_series/overview.md

 ([collector-ynh](https://matrix.to/#/@collector-ynh:matrix.org) with X11SSH-F
 and [pietrushnic](https://matrix.to/#/@pietrushnic:matrix.org) with X11SSH-TF,
 we also have X11SSH-TF in 3mdeb lab).
 Feel free to [conact us](mailto:contact@dasharo.com) if you wan to talk about project status.

 Please note that Dasharo compatilbe with Supermicro X11 LGA1151 Series may work with various boards from this family, at this stage only X11SSH-F and X11SSH-TF can be treated as tested.
-This state can change when we will enter more mature state with transparent validation results published in [release](../release) section and [hardware cofiguration matrix](../hardware-matrix) used for testing.
+This state can change when we will enter more mature state with transparent validation results published in [release](../release) section and [hardware configuration matrix](../hardware-matrix) used for testing.
 We may also consider CPU, DRAM and GPU HCL sections in documentation.

 If you are interested in this project, please consider joining the community-dirven effort or [supporting us in other way](../../ways-you-can-help-us.md).

 The most advanced code is on [development branch](https://github.com/Dasharo/coreboot/pull/281).
 This code supports only `Dasharo (coreboot+UEFI)`.
 Work in progress documentation can be found [here](https://github.com/Dasharo/docs/pull/426).